agrifooddatacanada/Research-Data-Wokshop-Series/README.md

 * Participants MUST have R experience or have attended the May 10 Introduction to R session

 **Workshop 7: R Shiny (May 31)**

+Click [here](2023-Summer/7%20-%20Introduction%20to%20Shiny/AgriFoodDataWorkshop_20230531.pdf) for the slide notes and [here](https://github.com/agrifooddatacanada/Research-Data-Workshop-Series/tree/main/2023-Summer/7%20-%20Introduction%20to%20Shiny) for the workshop sample script and data

 1. Learn about R Shiny and how to get started
 * Participants MUST have R experience or have attended the May 10 Introduction to R session